microscope-monkeypox

 I suspect I might have mpox.
 What should I do?

-• are either a man who had intimate contact with one or more men in the last few weeks;
+• you develop unexplained skin lesions around the anus and/or genital area and you are a man who has had intimate contact with one or more other men in recent weeks;

-• had close contact in the last three weeks with someone infected with mpox virus and you either:
+• you have had close contact in the last three weeks with someone infected with mpox virus and you either:

 • develop fever or flu-like symptoms;